This statement is published in line with section 54(1) of the Modern Slavery Act 2015.

 The Information Commissioners Office is the UK’s independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.

-We employ over 800 staff and also have people placed with us on a temporary basis staff through employment agencies.
+We employ approximately 1000 staff and also have people placed with us on a temporary basis through employment agencies.
 Through our work we also engage with numerous suppliers of goods and services.

 Our commitment to the principles of the Modern Slavery Act 2015